nacht-falter/.dotfiles/keybinds.md

 \<leader>d → show diagnostics for cursor
 [d → jump to previous diagnostic in buffer
 ]d → jump to next diagnostic in buffer
-Ks → show documentation for what is under cursor
+K → show documentation for what is under cursor

 ## tmux bindings